Funding to Broederlijk Delen

-- Held an expo on “Peaceful resistance in Palestine and Israel” in May 2016.
-The corresponding booklet reproduced information from Zochrot, Breaking the Silence, Combatants for Peace, Parents Circle Families Forum, and other political advocacy NGOs.
+- In May 2016, held an expo on “Peaceful resistance in Palestine and Israel.”
+The corresponding booklet included a highly misleading map claiming to depict Palestinian loss of land since 1946.
+The booklet also reproduced information from Zochrot, Breaking the Silence, Combatants for Peace, Parents Circle Families Forum, and other political advocacy NGOs.

 - Herremans also encourages the EU “to confront Israel with the fundamental choice of whether it wants to continue its occupation and systematic violations of international law (with all the criticism that comes along with this) or if it wants to be a full and respected member of the international community.”

 - Produced an alternative tourism brochure in which it recommends visits with Sabeel and tours with Zochrot.
 The brochure also highlights the politicized tours of Breaking the Silence and includes information by EAPPI and the Yves Society as information references.
 These NGOs present a one-sided perspective of the Arab-Israeli conflict, based entirely on the Palestinian narrative, and promote the BDS campaign against Israel.

 Broederlijk Delen Funding to NGOs (amounts in NIS)

 2017-2020 amounts based on NGO annual reports; 2021 amounts based on financial reports submitted to the Israeli Registrar of Non-Profits

 |Defense for Children International - Palestine (DCI-P)||€32,900||€30,000||€30,000